 An important aspect of the project involved creating a secondary dune of non-invasive, native salt-tolerant trees, shrubs and grasses along the Arverne shoreline.
 With the advisory support of the US Forest Service, the NYC Department of Housing Preservation & Development as well as Arverne East developers, local community residents and schoolchildren played a key role in driving this shoreline conservation effort in an area that suffered greatly during Hurricane Sandy.

-RWA is incredibly appreciative and grateful to have the support of the following partners: New York State Department of Environmental Conservation, National Fish & Wildlife Foundation (NFWF), Pinkerton Foundation.
+RWA is grateful to have financial support for the Rockaway Dune Preserve Restoration from the New York State Department of Environmental Conservation, National Fish & Wildlife Foundation, NYC Department of Environmental Protection and the Pinkerton Foundation.

 and support RWA programs